 Custom Software Solution for Amenity Management Company

-We developed a solution acting as a digital concierge with a range of services, booking options, payment processing, a news feed, on-demand videos, and push notifications.
-It allowed the company to provide a VIP customer experience, attract more service providers, and boost sales.
+The developed mobile app, acting as a digital concierge with a range of services, allowed the company to provide a VIP customer experience, attract more service providers, and boost sales.

 On-Demand Delivery App of Essential Home Fuels